-- In teaching Relationships Education and RSE, schools should ensure that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect. - Schools need to ensure that they comply with the relevant provisions of the Equality Act 2010, (please see The Equality Act 2010 and schools: Departmental advice), under which sexual orientation and gender reassignment are amongst the protected characteristics. - Schools need to ensure that all of their teaching is sensitive and age appropriate in approach and content. - It is not statutory in primary schools to cover LGBT as part of the curriculum - Children will be taught about loving relationships and the impact that this has on them as children.
+- In teaching Relationships Education and RSE, we will ensure that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect. - At OLSJ we comply with the relevant provisions of the Equality Act 2010, (please see The Equality Act 2010 and schools: Departmental advice), under which sexual orientation and gender reassignment are amongst the protected characteristics. - All of our teaching is sensitive and age appropriate in approach and content. - It is not statutory in primary schools to cover LGBT as part of the curriculum. - Children will be taught about loving relationships and the impact that this has on them as children.
 The make up of everyone's family background will be respected, from this children will learn tolerance and respect for all.